Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 The 34 functions in the table are: NtOpenThread, NtOpenProcess, NtTerminateProcess, NtOpenThreadToken, NtOpenProcessToken, NtDuplicateToken, NtQueueApcThread, NtSuspendThread, NtResumeThread, NtCreateEvent, NtCreateThreadEx, NtDuplicateObject, NtGetContextThread, NtSetContextThread, NtQueryInformationProcess, NtQuerySystemInformation, NtWaitForSingleObject, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtFreeVirtualMemory, NtUnmapViewOfSection, NtProtectVirtualMemory, NtReadVirtualMemory, NtTerminateThread, NtAlertResumeThread, NtSignalAndWaitForSingleObject, NtQueryVirtualMemory, NtQueryInformationToken, NtQueryInformationThread, NtQueryObject, NtClose, NtSetInformationThread, NtSetInformationVirtualMemory, and NtGetNextThread.

 Functions not in this table — notably NtDeviceIoControlFile (used for the WFP IOCTLs), NtOpenKey, NtQueryValueKey, NtDelayExecution, and NtQuerySystemTime — will go through normal ntdll exports even when declared as NTDLL$NtXxx.
 This is why NFEXEC implements its own PEB-based indirect syscall infrastructure for NtDelayExecution: the Havoc NtApi[] table does not cover it.
+If you are writing a BOF that calls an NT function with OPSEC-sensitive arguments (such as NtDeviceIoControlFile with an IOCTL code that reveals what you are doing), verify whether that function is in the table before assuming it is protected.

 CLR Loading Is Irreversible